FIWARE-Ops/fiware-gitops/aws/dsba/README.md

 #### Onboarding in dataspace

 The LEAR uses its Wallet to log into the [Onboarding service](https://onboarding-portal.dsba.fiware.dev).After a successful login, the LEAR can add its company, as presented on the left, to the dataspace by pressing the `+` under the company details.
+For a detailed view on the login flow see chapter [Login](#Login).

 ### Create an offering for the Packet Delivery Service